RAF Odiham

-Royal Air Force Odiham or more simply RAF Odiham is a Royal Air Force station situated a little to the south of the village of Odiham in Hampshire, England.
+Royal Air Force Odiham or more simply RAF Odiham is a Royal Air Force station situated to the south of the village of Odiham in Hampshire, England.
 It is the home of the Royal Air Force's heavy lift helicopter, the Boeing Chinook, and of The King's Helicopter Flight (TKHF).
-Its current station commander is Group Captain Sarah Moorehead.
+Its current station commander is Group Captain J N Doyle.

 History

 Aircraft operations began from the site in 1925 but it was not until October 1937 that it was opened as a permanent airfield.

 Second World War

 During the Second World War North American Mustangs and Hawker Typhoons were flown out of the base.
 After the Allied invasion of Europe the site became a prisoner of war camp.